microsoft/vscode-dapr/README.md

  - Linux
  - Windows

-> Some Dapr 1.10 features, such "run files", are not supported on "native" Windows but can still be run within WSL on Windows.
+> Dapr 1.12 or later is required to use Dapr "Run Files" on Windows (outside of WSL).

 ### Docker